PigeonCoding/simple.nvim/README.md

 # What is in this config
 this config has uses [lazy.nvim](https://github.com/folke/lazy.nvim) as a package manager and comes with these packages preconfigured

+you currently need to install the lsp servers manually on your machine and add them to the lsp.lua file -- i am working on getting masson.nvim working but i ran into some weird bugs

 - https://github.com/folke/which-key.nvim -- shows the key combinations as you use them handy when starting out --
 - https://github.com/nvimdev/indentmini.nvim  -- a pretty gud indentline plugin --
 - https://github.com/folke/noice.nvim -- adds a custom command bar instead of neovim's default one --